In Singapore, foreign persons can purchase a condominium unit without approval under the Residential Property Act.

 #1: Double-check affordability of property

 Before jumping into the buyers’ pool, double-check how much you can comfortably afford.
-Our affordability calculator can estimate your maximum home loan amount and the property purchase price you can afford based on income, age and existing loan commitments.
+Our home loan calculator can estimate your maximum home loan amount and the property purchase price you can afford based on income, age and existing loan commitments.

 Also, consider how long you intend to hold on to the property as the Inland Revenue Authority of Singapore (IRAS) levies a 4-12% Seller’s Stamp Duty (SSD) to those who sell their property within the first three years of purchase.